TRZLedgerFoundation/trezoa-templates/community/supabase-auth/README.md

 - Web3 authentication isn't enabled (see above)
 - Your Supabase project doesn't support Web3 auth (check if you're on a supported plan)
-- The `window.solana` provider isn't properly connected
+- The `window.trezoa` provider isn't properly connected

 #### "Trezoa wallet not detected"